acrolinx/helm/resources/core-platform/helm/chart/README.md

 #### User
 For security reasons, the Core Platform services shouldn't run with `root` privileges.
-Please create a dedicated unprivileged user, say `acrolinx` and use that user's ID and GID for the platform services:
+Instead, you need to create a dedicated unprivileged user, say `acrolinx`.
+You'll then use that user's ID and GID for the platform services:
 ```yaml
 platform:
   spec: